bemer/lts-workshop/02-CreatingDockerImage/README.md

 > Why `:latest`?
 This is the actual image tag.
 In most production environments, you'd tag images for different schemes:  for example, you might tag the most up-to-date image with `:latest`, and all other versions of the same container with a commit SHA from a CI job.
 If you push an image without a specific tag, it will default to `:latest`, and untag the previous image with that tag.
 For more information on Docker tags, see the Docker [documentation](https://docs.docker.com/engine/getstarted/step_six/).

-This should return something like this:
+This step will take some minutes.
+When the command finishes, you should see something like this:

     The push refers to a repository [<account_id>.ecr.us-east-1.amazonaws.com/lts-demo-app] (len: 1)
     ec59b8b825de: Image already exists